Turkish cuisine: Alcoholic beverages

 There are a variety of local wines produced by Turkish brands such as Sevilen, Kavaklıdere, Doluca, Corvus, Kayra, Pamukkale and Diren which are getting more popular with the change of climatic conditions that affect the production of wine.
 A range of grape varieties are grown in Turkey.
 For the production of red wine, the following types of grapes are mainly used; in the Marmara Region, Pinot noir, Adakarası, Papazkarası, Semillion, Kuntra, Gamay, Cinsault; in the Aegean Region, Carignane, Çalkarası, Merlot, Cabernet Sauvignon, Alicante Bouschet; in the Black Sea Region and the eastern part of the country, Öküzgözü, Boğazkere; in Central Anatolia, Kalecik Karası, Papazkarası, Dimrit; in the Mediterranean Region, Sergi Karası, Dimrit.
 As for white wine, the grapes can be listed as follows; in the Marmara Region, Chardonnay, Riesling, Semillion, Beylerce, Yapıncak; in the Aegean Region, muscat and semillion; in the Black Sea Region, Narince; in Central Anatolia, Emir, Goat Cheese.
 In addition to mass production, it is quite popular to produce wines in private farms and sell them in the locality.
-Visitors can find different "home made" wines in Central Anatolia (Kapadokya/Cappadocia region - Nevşehir), the Aegean coast (Selçuk and Bozcaada (an island in the Aegean Sea)).
+Visitors can find different "home made" wines in Central Anatolia (Kapadokya/Cappadocia region – Nevşehir), the Aegean coast (Selçuk and Bozcaada (an island in the Aegean Sea)).

+Ankara was the first and only whiskey produced in Turkey.
+Its production started in 1964 and ended in 2011.

 Non-alcoholic beverages

 At breakfast and all day long Turkish people drink black tea (çay).
 Tea is made with two teapots in Turkey.
 Strong bitter tea made in the upper pot is diluted by adding boiling water from the lower.
 Turkish coffee (kahve) is usually served after meals or with dessert.

 Ayran (yogurt drink) is the most common cold beverage, which may accompany almost all dishes in Turkey, except those with fish and other seafood.
-It's a mix of yogurt and water, similar to lassi.
+It is a mix of yogurt and water, similar to lassi.
 It may be served with salt, according to taste.

 Şalgam suyu (mild or spicy fermented black carrot juice) is another important non-alcoholic beverage that is usually combined with kebabs or served together with rakı.

 Boza is a traditional winter drink, which is also known as millet wine (served cold with cinnamon and sometimes with leblebi).

 Sahlep is another favorite in winter (served hot with cinnamon).
 Sahlep is extracted from the roots of wild orchids and may be used in Turkish ice cream as well.
 This was a popular drink in western Europe before coffee was brought from Africa and came to be widely known.

 Limonata (lemonade) is very popular.
 It is traditionally served with baklava and other sweets.
 Sometimes lemonade is served with strawberry flavoring.
 This is called çilekli limonata.

 Sherbet (Turkish şerbet, pronounced [ʃeɾˈbet]) is a syrup which can be made from any of a wide variety of ingredients, especially fruits, flowers, or herbs.
 Examples include pears, quinces, strawberries, apples, cornelian cherry, pomegranates, oranges, rose petals, rose hips, or licorice and spices.
 Sherbet is drunk diluted with cold water.